Bedroom Farce (play): Major revivals

 The play was revived in the West End in 2002 with a cast including June Whitfield and Richard Briers.

-In 2008, the play was produced Off-Broadway by The Actors Company Theatre (TACT).
+In 2008, the play was revived Off-Broadway by The Actors Company Theatre.
+Directed by Jenn Thompson, the cast included Cynthia Harris and Larry Keith.
+The production was named a "Critics' Pick" by The New York Times.

 In 2009, the play was revived at the Rose Theatre by Peter Hall, co-director of the original London production in 1977.

 In 2013, the play was revived at the Gate Theatre, Dublin.

 In 2016 the play had a brief run at the Gordon Craig Theatre in Stevenage and starred Paul Lavers, Érin Geraghty and Gemma Oaten.